Being safe onboard

 If you have to abandon your boat:

-- Make sure that everyone is wearing a personal flotation device (also known as a life jacket) correctly before going over the side.
+- Make sure that everyone is wearing a life jacket correctly before going over the side.
 Surviving in cold water is hard enough without having to stay afloat as well.

 - If the boat has a radio, send a distress call.
 Send off distress flares only if they are likely to be seen - don't waste your small stock of flares.